saketcap/DevOps_Technical/docker-self-study-guide.md

 $ docker run --rm --name nginx-hello-world -d -p <http_port>:80 nginx-hello-world
 ```

-- What happen if you try to access the hello world page?
+- What happens if you try to access the hello world page?
 - Why?

 # Docker-compose